lucasrla/papicu/_posts/2021-02-01-post-with-bells-and-whistles.md

 Here is my own [how-to guide for self-hosting Shynet](https://github.com/lucasrla/shynet-docker-lightsail) using AWS Lightsail and Cloudflare.

 Besides Shynet, there are several other privacy-friendly alternatives to Google Analytics. [umami](https://umami.is/), for instance, looks great, and it offers events tracking!
 (Shynet currently does not.)

-Browse a good list of analytics alternatives at [github.com/0xnr/awesome-analytics](https://github.com/0xnr/awesome-analytics#privacy-focused-analytics).
+Browse a good list of analytics alternatives at [github.com/0xnr/awesome-analytics](https://github.com/0xnr/awesome-analytics#privacy-focused-analytics) and [Privacy Focused Analytics](https://privacyfocusedanalytics.info/).

 To enable Shynet, you must uncomment and modify the following line in `_config.yml`: